iamrudhresh/AIML/readme.md

 print("Accuracy on training data:", train_accuracy)
 ```

-7.Build deep learning Neural Network model by creating two hidden layers and check the accuracy of prediction.
+7. Build deep learning Neural Network model by creating two hidden layers and check the accuracy of prediction.
 ```
 import numpy as np
 import tensorflow as tf